Leptonic probes of Alternative Left-Right Symmetric Models: The Anomalous Magnetic Moment of the Muon

 which confirms and sharpens the discrepancy $\Delta a_\mu$ between experimental observations and the SM prediction~\eqref{eq:amusm} to a level of $4.2 \sigma$.
 The quantity $\Delta a_\mu$, estimated in~\cite{Muong-2:2021ojo} as

 can thus be used as a good motivation for various BSM scenarios.
 However, recent lattice simulations of the hadronic vacuum polarisation contribution to $a_\mu$ have suggested a reconciliation between theoretical predictions and experimental measurements~\cite{Borsanyi:2020mff, Ce:2022kxy, ExtendedTwistedMass:2022jpw, RBC:2023pvn, FermilabLatticeHPQCD:2023jof}, while also revealing discrepancies in the properties of $e^+e^- \to \pi^+\pi^-$ scattering~\cite{Wittig:2023pcl}.
 As a result, while the likelihood of large new physics contributions to $a_\mu$ has diminished, unresolved issues remain and continue to motivate BSM explorations in this context.
 This leaves open the question of whether the deviation~\eqref{eq:deltaamu} should still be interpreted as a sign of new physics affecting hadronic vacuum polarisation.
 If this interpretation holds, one must keep in mind that such contributions generally worsen electroweak precision fits.
 Conversely, models predicting smaller contributions to $a_\mu$ may become increasingly attractive in light of the recent lattice findings (and a negative answer to the above question).
+One-loop electroweak corrections to the muon anomalous magnetic moment were first computed over five decades ago~\cite{Brodsky:1966mv,Burnett:1967zfb,Jackiw:1972jz,Bars:1972pe,Fujikawa:1972fe,Altarelli:1972nc,Bardeen:1972vi}, and comprehensive reviews discussing the computation of both SM and BSM contributions can be found in \cite{Lindner:2016bgg, Aoyama:2020ynm, Yu:2021suw}.
+Additionally, several studies have explored new physics contributions to the anomalous magnetic moment at the one-loop level within specific theoretical frameworks \cite{Leveille:1977rc, Altmannshofer:2016brv, Gninenko:2001hx, Jana:2020pxx}.

 As the ALRM introduces additional (exotic) fermions, scalars and gauge bosons, it is important to assess their impact on predictions for $a_\mu$, together with the associated consequences on the parameter space of the model.
-In this work, we analyse one-loop and two-loop (Barr-Zee) contributions in turn.
+In this work, we analyze one-loop and two-loop (Barr-Zee) contributions in turn.